axibase/axibase-collector-docs/jobs/mqtt-broker.md

 **Field** | **Description**
 --------- | ---------------
-Hostname  | Host of the broker use for the connection Port | Port to use for the connection
+Hostname  | Hostname or IP address of the MQTT broker Port | Port to use for the connection
-Username | Username to use for the connection
+Username | Username
-Password | Password to use for the connection
+Password | Password

 ## Screenshots